dentarg/auth0-blog/_posts/2017-07-20-real-world-angular-series-part-8.markdown

 Change the `redirectUri` and the `postMessage()` URL to your domain on HTTPS.
 This will prevent same origin errors on production when tokens are silently renewed.

-Check in this change and push to your Git remote.
+Commit this change and push to your Git repository's remote.

 ### Clone RSVP App on DigitalOcean VPS